Research Areas

 community engagement

-At UC Berkeley, I am an active neurodiversity advocate, campaigner and policy developer.
+At UC Berkeley, I am an active neurodiversity advocate, campaigner, and policy developer.
 In Fall 2022, I was nominated to serve on the UC Berkeley Graduate Divisions' inaugural 'Neurodiversity Task Force' - an initiative I helped to develop for the 2022/2023 academic year.

 I have also authored a 24-page report named 'Exclusion by Design: An Infrastructure of Inaccessibility, and Systematic Disability Discrimination Practices.'
 This report examines the practices that lead to exclusion and discrimination against graduate students with disabilities.
 The report offers programmatic and policy improvements to better support graduate students.
-Although this report continues to prove controversial, it offered a launching point for a Fireside Chat with UC Berkeley Chancellor Carol Christ on Disabled graduate students, and the agenda of the Graduate Divisions Neurodiversity Task Force.
+Although this report continues to prove controversial, it provided a launching point for a Fireside Chat with UC Berkeley Chancellor Carol Christ on Disabled graduate students and the agenda of the Graduate Divisions Neurodiversity Task Force.

 I presented my strategic plan and achievements at the National Academic Advising Association (NACADA) conference (Region 9) with BHS Director Charly King Beavers in 2022, to spur wider development.
 This led to me receiving the first-ever UC Regents Leadership Award for services to Foster Youth (2022).